 If your symptoms persist or worsen, you might benefit from neurological surgery.
 There are several types of surgery used to treat a pinched nerve, including discectomy and surgical fusion.

-To receive treatment for a pinched nerve, call South Valley Neurology or request an appointment online today.
+To receive treatment for a pinched nerve, call South Valley Neurology to request an appointment today.